abhiyerra/gatsby-transformer-ms-word/README.md

-# gatsby-transformer-pdf
+# gatsby-transformer-ms-word

-Use [pdf2Json](https://github.com/modesty/pdf2json) to extract textual content of pdf files.
+Use [mammoth](https://github.com/mwilliamson/mammoth.js) to extract textual content of MS Word files.

 ## Install

-`npm install --save gatsby-transformer-pdf`
+`npm install --save gatsby-transformer-ms-word`

 You also need to have gatsby-source-filesystem installed and configured so it points to your files.